mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ## Install on a Raspberry Pi 4

 1. Download Raspberry Pi Imager https://www.raspberrypi.com/software/
-2. In Raspberry Pi Imager set the ssh access and passwort under the settings gear icon.
+2. In Raspberry Pi Imager set the ssh access and password under the settings gear icon.
 3. Write Raspberry Pi OS (64-bit) lite under "Other OS" to a fast sd-card.
-4. Connect the Raspberry Pi 4 to an ethernet cable
+4. Connect the Raspberry Pi 4 to an Ethernet cable
-5. Use putty for windows or terminal on mac and connect via ssh:
+5. Use putty for Windows or terminal on macOS and connect via ssh:
 ```sh
 ssh pi@raspberrypi
 ```